Ethical marketing tip #2:

 Transparency is what others see as the truth.
 The truth they feel they need to know.

-While it’s important to be honest, it’s not enough because it’s not always what your customers want to know.
+While it’s important to be honest, it’s not enough because it’s not always what your customers want or need to know.

 And if you’re only transparent, you may not succeed in educating your customers on what they really need to learn.